Toby-X/Lyrics-Generation-Analysis/README.md

 In `deep learning/VAE.py` we experimented with a Variational Auto-encoder to learn the features of lyrics in a low-dimensional latent space.

+In `Topic_Modeling.Rmd` we trained several unsupervised learning algotihms, including PCA, UMAP, t-SNE to find support for time period division.

+In `song_test.Rmd` we perform EDA and related exploration.

 ## Original Data

 `data/billboard_lyrics_genres.csv` is the original data scraped with genere.